Ajai-spispr/Ajai-spispr.github.io/_posts/2020-01-11-Python-Part2.md

 ## Data structures and collections

 Collections in python are objects that store data.
 These objects are implementations of various data structures.
-For a beginner no need to stress on the internals data structures.
+The internals of this data structures  are complex and interesting, but as a begineer we can use  them without knowing the details.
 Before learning about collections we need to understand immutability.

 ## immutability